 Something that has all the basic features that a user would need without the shiny “bells and whistles” and complicated interface that come with it.

-I have listed a few of the better known ones below but keep in mind just because they are classified as simple video editing software programs does not mean they are crippled in any way.
-They offer many of the same features that the top of the line video editors had a few years back.
+I have listed what I think to be the best of this class below but keep in mind that just because they are classified as simple video editing software programs they are not crippled in any way.

 If you are just a beginner or really don’t see yourself spending hours alone in a darkened room editing your footage, or you just want to get your video masterpieces out as soon as possible with a minimum of fuss then you would be well served by the ones listed below.

-They all cover the basic actions of cutting, slicing and dicing with transitions, audio control and a wide range of output formats and are not listed in any particular order of preference.
+They all cover the basic actions of cutting, slicing and dicing with transitions, audio control and a wide range of output formats.

 *My standard disclaimer applies: Please, use the trials first to see how you like it and how it likes you and your computer setup before committing to a long term relationship!